dotnet/aspnetcore/README.md

 ## OS X

 On OS X the best way to get DNVM is to use [Homebrew](http://www.brew.sh).
-If you don't have Homebrew installed then follow the instructions [here](http://www.brew.sh).
+If you don't have Homebrew installed then follow the [Homebrew installation instructions](http://www.brew.sh).
 Once you have Homebrew then run the following commands:

 ```
 brew tap aspnet/k
 brew install dnvm
 ```
-Note that on Windows the .NET framework is installed already, whereas on OS X the brew formula compiles a particular version of [Mono](http://www.mono-project.com/) that we know works with ASP.NET 5.
+Note that on Windows the .NET Framework is already installed, whereas on OS X the brew formula compiles a particular version of [Mono](http://www.mono-project.com/) that we know works with ASP.NET 5.

 ## Linux

 * [Debian, Ubuntu and derivatives see here](GettingStartedDeb.md)
-* **CentOS, Fedora and derivatives don't currently have a seperate guide.
+* **CentOS, Fedora and derivatives don't currently have a separate guide.
 We should have one soon.
 The commands are mostly the same, with some differences to account for the different package manager**

 # Running an application

-Now we should have an environment that works and you can should be able to run an ASP.NET 5 application

-The first thin to do is download a DNX to run your applications with:
+Now that you have DNVM, you need to use it to download a DNX to run your applications with:

 ```
 dnvm upgrade